apecloud/kubeblocks-labs/iximiuz/kubeblocks-501-28bb17dc/index.md

 ---
-title: KubeBlocks Tutorial 401 – Observability in Action
+title: KubeBlocks Tutorial 501 – Auto-Tuning for Optimal Performance
 description: |
   Learn how to run any database on Kubernetes with KubeBlocks!